 As humans, we have a tendency to worry about things both past and future, but ultimately the only time and place that we have complete control over, is the present moment.
-With uncertainty surrounding what the future may hold and the lockdown still keeping many of us at home, it’s only natural that your mind may be working overtime to try and predict what might come next.
+With uncertainty surrounding what the future may hold, it’s only natural that your mind may be working overtime to try and predict what might come next.

 In times of stress, many people find a sense of calm by practicing mindfulness – an exercise which can help you to focus on the present moment, and better understand your thoughts and feelings.
 Meditation is a popular mindfulness exercise used by many.
 But there are also plenty of other everyday activities that you can keep your mind focused firmly on the present moment.

 From colouring to birdwatching, through to learning pottery at home; here are 10 interesting activities that can help you stay in the present moment.

 With plenty of smells, sounds and tastes to enjoy throughout, cooking can be a great way to focus your mind on the present moment.
 Many of us find ourselves rushing the process in an attempt to simply get through it and move on to either the eating part, or one of many other tasks that we busy ourselves with during the daily grind.
 However, taking the time to fully engage in an act of self-care like cooking, can not only distract you from any racing thoughts, but it can also give you a real sense of accomplishment.
 There’s something very satisfying about sitting down to enjoy a meal that you put real thought and care into – especially if it tastes great!